Skip to content

 Where can I publish my NFL model and track its live performance?

 Trained models in the Shark Snip Workshop publish straight to the picks pages and the leaderboards.
-Live cover rate, edge per bet, sample size, and rolling Brier score update after each game.
-If live performance diverges from the backtest by more than three percentage points across a 100-bet sample the market has likely caught up — retrain on the most recent season and audit which features have decayed.
+Live cover rate, edge per bet, sample size, and rolling accuracy update after each game.
+If your live results trail what the past-season test promised by more than three percentage points across a 100-bet stretch, the market has likely caught up — retrain on the most recent season and check which stats stopped pulling their weight.

 Build a free model in 60 seconds →